-Thank you for all your wonderful support and continuous help.
+Thank you so much for your most wonderful support and and generous solidarity.

 Even though our world is going through a very difficult and seemingly tumultuous time, your marvellous help shines through.